lmitechnologies/Gadget_Inspection_Template/README.md

 ## Controlling the Gadget

-To build all the custom containers, run the command:
+To build all the custom containers run the command:

     docker-compose -f inspection.docker-compose.yaml build

-To Start the gadget, run the command:
+To Start the gadget run the command:

     docker-compose -f inspection.docker-compose.yaml up -d

 The -f specifies the docker-compose file name, and -d brings the containers up in detached mode and is optional.

-Once it's running, to view all the containers, run the command:
+Once it's running, to view all the containers run the command:

     docker ps

-To view the logs of the whole system, run:
+To view the logs of the whole system run:

     docker-compose -f inspection.docker-compose.yaml logs

-To view the logs of a specific container, run:
+To view the logs of a specific container run:

     docker logs <container-name>

-To stop the Gadget, run the command:
+To stop the Gadget run the command:

     docker-compose -f inspection.docker-compose.yaml down